emicklei/go-restful/README.md

 REST asks developers to use HTTP methods explicitly and in a way that's consistent with the protocol definition.
 This basic REST design principle establishes a one-to-one mapping between create, read, update, and delete (CRUD) operations and HTTP methods.
 According to this mapping:

-- To create a resource on the server, use POST.
+- Create = PUT iff you are sending the full content of the specified resource (URL).
+- Create = POST if you are sending a command to the server to create a subordinate of the specified resource, using some server-side algorithm.
-- To retrieve a resource, use GET.
+- Retrieve = GET.
-- To change the state of a resource or to update it, use PUT.
-- To remove or delete a resource, use DELETE.
+- Update = PUT iff you are updating the full content of the specified resource.
+- Update = POST if you are requesting the server to update one or more subordinates of the specified resource.
+- Delete = DELETE if you are requesting the server to delete the resource

 ### Resources